CompewterTutor/Hoast/llm_brain/MEMORY.md

   - System tray implementation with context menu in place
   - Main window hidden by default (tray-based app)
 - **Renderer Process**: Will manage UI windows (preferences, settings)
-- **Core Services** (to be implemented):
+- **Core Services**:
-  - Hosts file parser/writer
+  - Hosts file parser service (implemented)
+    - Reads and parses hosts file
+    - Converts to structured data with types
+    - Identifies enabled/disabled entries
+    - Preserves comments and formatting
-  - Permission elevation handler
+  - Permission elevation handler (to be implemented)
-  - Configuration manager
+  - Configuration manager (to be implemented)
-  - File watcher
+  - File watcher (to be implemented)

 ## Important Decisions
 - Project name: Hoast